Application Guide

 Tissue won't tolerate eccentric loading during running or jumping despite normal passive flexibility.

-ShearPoint placement: 2 along calf muscle belly (avoid Achilles tendon directly)
+ShearPoint placement: 2 along the calf muscle belly.
+Avoid the Achilles tendon directly — work the muscle, not the tendon.

 See a video of the protocol here.